Yarmouth Water

 Variances and Exceptions

-requiring our system to monitor for synthetic organic compounds (SOC’s).
+system to monitor for synthetic organic compounds (SOC’s).
 Previous years of testing have indicated

 that these substances do not occur in our source water.
 Yarmouth Water however does test for these